-Any wagering involving the exchange of money or goods is prohibited in University residences or elsewhere on campus.
+Any wagering involving the exchange of money or goods is prohibited in University residences.

 Guest Policy

 All guests on campus at any time must conform to all University regulations.
 Those who do not will be required to leave.
 In the event of law violation or noncompliance with a request to leave, he/she shall be considered a trespasser and Campus Police will be notified.